The Best of Everything

 If you've seen Female on the Beach and would like to share your review here, please e-mail me.
 Include a photo or avatar of yourself to accompany your review, as well as a star-rating (with 5 stars the best) and any of your favorite lines from the film.

 Sigh.
 After this point, the once confident and funnily sarcastic Lynn briefly turns into a drunken mess; until Drummy finally calls, when she then turns into a generic mess of "power of love" positivity and runs off to marry this poor former-orphan beach bum that she apparently relates to because of her cramped bedroom as a child and her former "specialty dancer" life.
-(In the meantime, both Amy and the detectives have been skulking about, turning up in Lynn's house and on her balcony at all hours.)
+(In the meantime, both Amy and the detectives still keep annoyingly turning up in Lynn's house and on her balcony at all hours...)

 In the '50s, post This Woman Is Dangerous, Joan's characters seem to have devolved into either harridans or love-starved victims (Johnny Guitar, despite its gaudy reputation, is still the tale of a strong woman who gave up both her pants and her saloon for a white dress of surrender after reuniting with her gun-less Johnny).
 In Female, in the first half of the film, she's a perfectly normal woman irritated by the numerous weirdos traipsing through her house and seeking to get them out, as any normal person would do.
 But then, as bad screenwriting fate would have it, she suddenly falls in love with the gigolo at the center of the drama and deteriorates into a nervous, paranoid, drunken weakling, a la her predecessor Mrs Crandall.
 It's entertaining to watch, for sure.
 And it ultimately turns out better for Mrs. Markham than for Mrs. Crandall...but that wasn't really the point, was it?
 I think the big draw is the sex-fights!
-Ultimately, Female seems to be a lower-end combo of 1952's Sudden Fear and 1963's Strait-Jacket.
-Not great, and occasionally ridiculous---especially the OTT Jan Sterling bits and attempts at "mystery"---but still well-paced and well-lit (by Charles Lang) and definitely watchable.
+Ultimately, Female seems to be a combo of 1952's Sudden Fear and 1963's Strait-Jacket, leaning toward the latter.
+Not great, and occasionally ridiculous---especially the OTT Jan Sterling bits and attempts at "mystery"---but still well-paced and well-lit (by Charles Lang) and watchable in a cheesy sort of way.
+You don't feel anything for any of the characters because every wannabe-nuance is transmitted in such an unsubtle in-your-face shorthand fashion, but, hey, on the surface-level, it's definitely entertaining.

 Side-notes: As the Blu-ray docs reveal: In the original story, "The Besieged Heart," the heroine was dying of cancer and had come to a beach house to die in peace.
 She then met a younger lover who began researching a cure.
 (Ha!
 Stop fiddling around with the fuel pump and learn some biology, Jeff Chandler!)
 And, according to a Newsweek article in 1950, Gloria Swanson was looking at "The Besieged Heart" as a follow-up to Sunset Boulevard...
 In the ultimate version of Female, Joan was having none of either "decrepit" or "dying."